 Candida Albicans, the fungus causing thrush and yeast infections, is opportunistic and its targets are those who have weak immune systems.
 In these immunocompromised individuals, the fungus creates biofilms, a closely packed community of cells that when mature, are characterized by dense communities of yeasts.

-Monolaurin, the biologically active form of lauric acid, is a medium-chain fatty acid found in coconut oil that is capable of destroying fungi, bacteria, and viruses.
-One study proved the use of lauric acid to be highly effective in the treatment of candida albicans (Ref #4).
-To fight fungal infections as well as bacterial and viral infections, monolaurin disrupts the protective fat coating (Ref #5) of these organisms so that they cannot attach and enter the host cell.
+Monolaurin, the biologically active form of lauric acid, is a medium-chain fatty acid found in coconut oil that may help regulate immune function.
+One study demonstrated the use of lauric acid to be highly effective in the treatment of candida albicans (Ref #4).
+To help promote immune response and digestive health, monolaurin has been shown in studies to disrupt the protective fat coating (Ref #5) of organisms so that they cannot attach and enter a host cell.

-A number of studies have delved into the role of monolaurin as an alternative natural compound to treat candidiasis and combat antifungal resistance.
+A number of studies have delved into the role of monolaurin as an alternative natural compound to boost immune response and combat antifungal resistance.
 The studies have found that monolaurin can support in the following:

 Monolaurin might halt biofilms and reduce inflamation

 A study (Ref #6) found that treatment of candida biofilms with monolaurin significantly reduced yeast concentration.
 In addition to this, monolaurin was able to cause anti-inflammatory responses which indicate that the infection was stopped dead in its track towards

 Monolaurin may be effective at killing candida at even small doses

 Another study (Ref #7) found that small doses of monolaurin were already effective in the killing of candida versus the use of capric acid which required a higher dose to kill candida.

 Yet another study (Ref #5) found that monolaurin was most effective against Candida albicans, a species of candida, followed by Staphylococcus.